Faroukhamadi/femtograd/README.md

 # femtograd

-An autograd library inspired by micrograd.
+An autograd library inspired by micrograd(Andrej Karpathy)

 shoutout to Wikipedia for making this happen [Derivative wiki](https://en.wikipedia.org/wiki/Derivative)